Choosing Hardware, OS & Location for Ethereum staking

 2. Create a bootable USB Stick with the Ubuntu Server distribution image

-1. Connect your node to monitor, keyborad, electricity and internet.
+1. Connect your node to monitor, keyboard, electricity and internet.
 Stick Ubuntu bootable flash disk to your node.
+NUC - connected devices

 2. Turn on the PC while pressing F11 key to load boot selection.
 If loaded, select your USB stick